These classic vanilla cupcakes are light and fluffy and perfect for any occasion! These are the best classic vanilla cupcakes from scratch!

 I always freeze cupcakes plain, without frosting.
 After they’ve completely cooled, I put them in 2 freezer bags so that they don’t absorb any smells from the freezer.
 Before sealing the bag, I make sure the cupcakes are sitting flat.
 I always put them in an area in the freezer where I know they won’t get squashed (obviously)!
 They can be stored in the freezer for up to about 2 months.

-Can I freeze cupcakes in the liners?
+How to freeze cupcakes in the liners

-Yes, but let them cool COMPLETELY.
+Let them cool COMPLETELY.
 If you freeze them in the liners while they’re still warm, condensation will form which could make the cupcakes soggy!

 The best way to thaw cupcakes is to put them in the refrigerator overnight.
 But if you’re impatient like me, you could thaw them on your countertop.
 Cupcakes don’t really take that long to thaw, although it does depend on where you live and the climate.
 After taking them out of the freezer and out of the bags, I place them on a cooling rack and cover them with a clean kitchen towel.
 It usually takes a couple of hours for them to thaw completely at room temperature.